Federated k-Core Decomposition: A Secure Distributed Approach

-Base on the determined $T$ and $I$, we define a second status $u.s'$ for each vertex $u$ to detect termination, which includes two values: \begin{itemize} \item \Active: the vertex $u$ always receives at least one heartbeat within the Timeout Duration $T$; or $u$ is computing, that is $u.s=\live$.
+Based on the determined $T$ and $I$, we define a second status $u.s'$ for each vertex $u$ to detect termination, which includes two values: \begin{itemize} \item \Active: the vertex $u$ always receives at least one heartbeat within the Timeout Duration $T$; or $u$ is computing, that is $u.s=\live$.